zzgdqh/truffle/packages/truffle-decoder/README.md

 far back, to Solidity 0.4.4 or earlier, it *was* possible to generate out-of-range enums without resorting to assembly or compiler bugs.
-However, the decoder is not intended to support Solidity older than 0.4.9 (except in ABI-only mode, which doesn't know about enums), so we consider it an error.)
+However, the decoder is not intended to support Solidity older than 0.4.9 (except in ABI-only mode, which doesn't know about enums), so we consider it an error.
+There are also additional technical reasons why supporting out-of-range enums as a value would be difficult.)

-There are two special cases here that are likely worthy of note.
+There are four special cases here that are likely worthy of note.

 Firstly, as noted above, internal function pointers currently can't be meaningfully decoded via `TruffleDecoder`.
 However, they decode to a bare-bones